TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

             model the virtual drive should be.
 You should choose virtio when you know that the VM supports it, and ide or scsi otherwise depending on the drivers supported in the guest.

+            You can specify multiple disk options when booting a VM.
+They will be attached in the order they appear on the cmdline.

       stop <uuid> [-F]